genjax-dev/.github/profile/README.md

-# probably-open
+# Hi there! 🎲

-Probabilistic programming on modern hardware.
+We develop:
+* [GenJAX] (An open-source probabilistic programming system with compilation to GPUs and TPUs).